At RJ Thieneman, we view our past accomplishments as a strategic and creative path to the future.

 The Villas of Forest Springs and Saratoga Springs are born

-The Villas of Forest Springs multi-family apartments were developed in 2000.
+The Villas of Forest Springs multi-family apartment community was developed in 2000.
 That same year, RJ Thieneman hosted Homearama at Forest Springs North.
 Saratoga Springs was developed the following year, in 2001.

 New leadership established

-In 2006, Brian Thieneman was named CEO and Bob Thieneman, Vice President.
-The organization has since been under the direction of second-generation leadership that continues to follow the principals and practices of their patriarch, instilled through decades of working side-by-side with their father in the business.
+In 2006, Brian Thieneman was named CEO and Bob Thieneman, Executive Vice President.
+The organization has since been under the direction of second-generation leadership that continues to follow the principals and practices instilled through decades of working side-by-side with their father in the family business.

 Growth continues as Rock Springs and Northcrest Plaza are added to the mix

-The neighborhood of Rock Springs was developed in 2006.
-Shortly following, RJ Thieneman expanded its reach into Elizabethtown, KY, by purchasing Northcrest Plaza.
+The vibrant neighborhood of Rock Springs was developed in 2006.
+Shortly following, RJ Thieneman expanded its reach into Elizabethtown, KY by purchasing Northcrest Plaza on Dixie Highway.

 RJ Thieneman leads by example